NZMSA/2018-Phase-2/6. Authentication/README.md

 }
 ```

-Run the app, open the developer tool and goes to console -> Click 'Login', you should be able to see the the result of **json.predictions[0]** object output to the console, which contains the name of the _person_, and the _probability_ of the prediction.
+Run the app, open the developer tool and goes to console -> Click 'Login', you should be able to see the the result of **console.log(json.predictions[0])** object output to the console (F12 on Chrome), which contains the name of the _person_, and the _probability_ of the prediction.

 4. Authenticate if the user is found.